 Artist Statement

-I am a generative director making new plays, musicals and radical adaptations of classics that misbehave, harnessing art’s soft power to grapple with big questions.
+I am a generative director of theater and film.
+My work centers on new plays, musicals and radical adaptations of classics that misbehave, harnessing art’s soft power to grapple with society’s most pressing questions.
 The raucous Purim shpiels that I encountered at my Jewish Day School in the ‘90s propelled me toward making rebellious, momentous works of theater that blur the line between stage and audience.

-Fostering equitable collaboration with accessibility at the forefront is of the utmost importance to me.
-I am passionate about innovating theatrical forms to push our field toward a more expansive imagination of how, where, and, most importantly, for whom, theater is created.
+Fostering equitable collaboration with accessibility at the forefront is the primary pillar of my artistic process.
+I am passionate about innovating theatrical and filmic forms to push our field toward a more expansive imagination of how, where, and, most importantly, for whom, art is created.

-Being drawn to theater that experiments with form and embodies stories of queerness, the divine feminine, disability, and intergenerational society, I create rooms of levity and precision.
-I pursue this as Founding Artistic Director of Experimental Bitch, where I develop contemporary new performance and community programs with TGNC and women artists such as Nia O. Witherspoon, Diana Oh, Anya Pearson and companies that include HERE Arts Center, Bushwick Starr and JACK, among others.
+My work embodies stories of queerness, the divine feminine, disability, and intergenerational society.
+I create rooms of levity and precision.
+As Founding Artistic Director of Experimental Bitch, I develop contemporary new performance and community programs with TGNC and women artists such as Nia O. Witherspoon, Diana Oh, Anya Pearson and companies that include HERE Arts Center, Bushwick Starr and JACK, among others.

 I believe in the director as an enthusiastic coach, a door opener, editor, play doula, and investigative reporter.
 I come to each play with the preparation required to ask specific, critical questions, the vulnerability required to actively listen to peers, and the courage to imagine new worlds into being.